 “Whaddya’ mean, you people?”

-“How dare…it’s that damn Moscone and his lefty supes, turnin’ MUNI into a goddamn African air force,” spouted a stooped old man leaning heavily on his cane.
-“Well, I ain’t afraid of you just ’cause you’re a big, bullyin’…Negro!”
+“How dare you…it’s that damn Moscone and his lefty supes, turnin’ MUNI into a goddamn African air force,” spouted a stooped old man leaning heavily on his cane.
+“Well, I got my pass here, so let me up.
+I ain’t afraid of you bumptious…”

-“Get your shit-face away from my car.
-I don’t have to listen to your alky jive…” With that, the driver closed the trolley’s scissors front doors and dimmed the power, lights.
+“Get your shit-face away from my car.”
+With that, the driver closed the trolley’s scissors front doors in front of the codger and dimmed the power and lights.
 “End of the line, I’m on break.”

 Like so many others in the city’s relatively antiquated public transit fleet, unit 1754 had arrived in San Francisco from Chicago, by way of St. Louis somewhere around 1957, back when these heavy metal missiles were trucked en masse to the only town warped and wired enough to still want them.
 Flush with Hetch-Hetchy hydroelectric power and intact rail lines, The City promptly refinished them all in creamed corn yellow and asparagus green, letting street grime and sea salt take it steadily from there.
 This 37,000 lb. dinosaur lumbered out Market, through the long, dank Twin Peaks Tunnel out to West Portal Station, speed fluctuating, lights flickering as its lone contact pole flitted and sparked along seepy, undulating overhead wires.

 “Open this door, boy!”
-The wobbly old codger took to pounding on the streetcar’s front doors with his walking stick.
+The wobbly old-timer took to pounding on the streetcar’s front doors with his walking stick.
 “Mark my words, I will have your job if it kills me!”

-“You can kiss my black ass,” the MUNI driver shouted back at him between burger bites, not giving the mouthy geezer so much as a glance.
+“You can kiss my black ass,” the MUNI driver shouted back at him between take-out burger bites, not giving the mouthy geezer a second glance.

-Not my problem, not my deal—what’s this go to do with me?
-I fidgeted in my seat as the old man continued pounding on the front doors, nevertheless wondering how all these San Franciscans could keep ripping the Honorable George Moscone—as if such carping would ever have gone on during Da (late) Mayor Daley’s reign in Chicago.
-No, enlightened, progressive, home of the United Nations, harmonious family of Man: San Francisco was supposed to be where to go to avoid this kind of crap.
-Then again, the Outer Sunset District was about as from San Francisco as that San Francisco could get.
+Not my problem, not my deal—what’s this got to do with me?
+I fidgeted in my seat as the old man continued pounding on the front doors, nevertheless wondering how San Franciscans could keep ripping the Honorable George Moscone—as if such carping would ever have gone on during Da (late) Mayor Daley’s reign in Chicago.
+No, enlightened, progressive, home of the United Nations, harmonious family of Man: San Francisco was supposed to be where to avoid this kind of crap.
+Then again, the Outer Sunset District was about as from that San Francisco as this San Francisco could get.